realXtend/doc/blenderconf/proposal2011.rst

 We are using Blender for creating several kinds of multi-user online applications on the open source realXtend platform.
 Work is on-going to improve the toolchain and custom additions to Blender for fluent authoring.
-Since last years demo using Blender 2.49, we have implemented new toolset on 2.5 and released soon 10 versions of reX, reaching 2.0 with the Tundra SDK in September 2010.
+Since last years demo with Blender 2.49, we have ported over to Blener 2.5 and improved reX platform in several releases.

 realXtend uses Ogre3D for graphics, Bullet for physics and has integrated networking suitable for multiplayer games.
-There is also a browser based WebSockets + WebGL client now, which can connect to the same servers as the native client.
+There is also a browser based WebSockets + WebGL client which can connect to the same servers as the native client.
 Blender reX add-on can also connect live to the same servers at the same time, so if you move an object in Blender, you will see it move also in the WebGL view in your browser